-Bearer Notes will be issued in the denomination or denominations (each of which denominations must be integrally divisible by each smaller denomination) specified in the applicable Final Terms ('Specified Denomination') subject to compliance with all applicable legal and/or regulatory and/or central bank requirements.
+Bearer Notes will be issued in Specified Denomination subject to compliance with all applicable legal and/or regulatory and/or central bank requirements.
 Bearer Notes of one denomination will not be exchangeable after their initial delivery for Bearer Notes of any other denomination.